 Much like cyber goths, bubble goth fashion borrows elements like gas masks, technology, and other similar accessories.
 Additionally, it shares many similarities to pastel goths as the style incorporates less dark apparel and instead focuses on brighter or more neutral colors in a variety of styles like shorts, skirts, and tops.

 10.)
 Deathrocker Goth

 These types of goths are founded primarily on punk fashion but this has been taken a step further to incorporate many gothic elements to evolve into a darker alternative style.
-More closely related to trad goths over other types, deathrocker goths are often considered the missing link between goth and punk.
+More closely related to trad goths over all other types, deathrocker goths are often considered the missing link between goth and punk.

 Visually, this style is known for its strong punk elements like jeans, chains, piercings, and extravagant makeup but all with a darker, more gothic vibe.
-One of the most notable and common features for this style is the "Deathhawk", which is embraced by both the punk and gothic subcultures alike.
+One of the most notable and common features for this style is the "Deathhawk", which is embraced by both punk and gothic subcultures alike.
 Additionally, shaved sides of the head are a common look incorporated with the Deathhawk or as a standalone feature.

 While there are many different types of goths, it's important to remember that labels don't always fit and so it's important to allow room for acceptance and flexibility when approaching the goth subculture.